Sing a New Psalm:

 read the Catechism—particular judgment can be confusing

 Many people have difficulty understanding how particular judgment differs from Final Judgment.
-Paragraphs 1021 and 1022 in the Catechism of the Catholic Church explain Church teaching.
+Paragraph 1021 and paragraph 1022 in the Catechism of the Catholic Church explain Church teaching.

 1021 Death puts an end to human life as the time open to either accepting or rejecting the divine grace manifested in Christ.
 The New Testament speaks of judgment primarily in its aspect of the final encounter with Christ in his second coming, but also repeatedly affirms that each will be rewarded immediately after death in accordance with his works and faith.
 The parable of the poor man Lazarus and the words of Christ on the cross to the good thief, as well as other New Testament texts, speak of a final destiny of the soul—a destiny which can be different for some than for others.